 - It’s convenient: On a road trip and discovering where to go in Manhattan?
 Late for work?
 Just don’t like cooking at home?
 There are not many more things as convenient as swinging through a drive through and grabbing a burger and fries to munch on as you stay on track to your destination.
 Hence, the convenience of eating as you drive becomes a major motivator for many individuals.

 Cons of Eating in Your Car

 - Danger: To a certain extent, eating in your car is distracted driving – and distracted driving can be very dangerous.
 Just like the dangers of texting while driving, eating while driving can take the focus of the driver away from the road ahead and on to an unrelated task.
-This can lead to an increase in accidents.
+This can lead to an increase in accidents which, as a result, creates a spike in personal injury lawsuits in OK and around the nation.
 That said, if you’re dining as you drive, we’d highly recommend that you do it while you’re stopped at red lights.

 - Messiness: Eating in the car has the potential to cause a mess in several ways.
 For starters, doing so can turn your car into a garbage can with the likes of discarded wrappers, bags, etc. Condiments can stain the fabric of the seats or even the clothing of the driver.
 Food smells can even linger in the car if it’s unkempt.